Magnetic and electric Purcell factor control through geometry optimization of high index dielectric nanostructures: Geometrical optimizations

-In Fig.~\ref{fig:OptMagZ}, we present the results of the optimization for the decay rate enhancement of the magnetic dipolar emission of Eu$^{3+}$ at $\lambda_m=590$ nm and for a dipole polarized alog the $z$-axis (perpendicularly to the substrate).
-We only show the results of the optimization for $ N = 400 $ Si blocks.
-Numerical simulations were repeatedly reproduced with differents numbers of Si blocks and all leads to similar shapes as well as optimized Purcell factors (see supplementary materials).\\
+In Fig.~\ref{fig:OptMagZ}, we present the results of the optimization for the decay rate enhancement of the magnetic dipolar emission of Eu$^{3+}$ at $\lambda_m=590$ nm and for an out of plane dipole.
+We only show the results of the optimization for $ N = 300 $ Si blocks.
+Numerical simulations were repeatedly reproduced with differents numbers of Si blocks and all lead to similar shapes as well as optimized Purcell factors (see section 1.A in the Supplement 1).\\

-The optimization has been stopped after $N_{it} = 8390$ iterations with $N_{imp} = 1485$ improvements of the fitness function ($\Gmper$) of the best candidate among the full 64 individuals of the population.\\ It converges towards a regular structure that consists in a Si shell of diameter $\simeq 200$ nm surrounding the Gd$_2$O$_3$/Eu$^{3+}$ doped core and concentric Si rings of width $\simeq 100$ nm and period $\simeq 300$ nm.
-The associated enhancement of the magnetic decay rate is evaluated to $\Gmper=450$.
-We can also notice another concentric nanoring emerging at the border of the optimization area which should be increased to make it fully appear.
-We can presume that an optimization on a larger area with more Si blocks would converge toward a cylindrical grating.
+The optimization has been stopped after $N_{it} = 29404$ iterations with $N_{imp} = 2200$ improvements of the fitness function ($\Gmper$) of the best candidate among the full 64 individuals of the population.
+It converges towards a regular structure that consists in a Si shell of diameter $\simeq 200$ nm surrounding the Gd$_2$O$_3$:Eu$^{3+}$ core and concentric Si rings of width $\simeq 100$ nm and period $\simeq 300$ nm.
+The associated enhancement of the magnetic decay rate is evaluated to $\Gmper=1010$.
+We can presume that an optimization on a larger area with more Si blocks would converge toward a cylindrical grating.\\